Angelo Nikolopoulos: Biography

-Nikolopoulos received a BA from the University of California, Berkeley and an MA in Creative Writing and Literature from New York University, where he studied with the poet Sharon Olds.
-He credits his decision to become a poet to finding a tattered copy of Olds's first book of poetry, Satan Says, in a taxi in San Francisco as a teenager.
+Nikolopoulos completed a BA at the University of California, Berkeley and an MA (Creative Writing and Literature) at New York University, where he studied with the poet Sharon Olds.
+He attributes the moment to become a poet when as a teenager finding in a San Francisco taxi a tattered copy of Olds's inaugural book of poetry, Satan Says.

 He is the founder and host of The White Swallow Reading Series at the iconic Cornelia Street Cafe in Manhattan's Greenwich Village.
 Since 2013, the series has featured writers Christopher Bram, Michael Cunningham, Michael Dickman, Alex Dimitrov, Mark Doty, Marie Howe, A.M.
 Homes, Wayne Koestenbaum, Timothy Liu, Dorothea Lasky, Paul Legault, Susanna Moore, Eileen Myles, Brenda Shaughnessy, Gerald Stern, Justin Torres, Jean Valentine, Susan Wheeler, and Edmund White.

-He teaches at New York University and Rutgers University, is the Program Administrator for the Creative Writing Program at New York University, and lives in New York City.
+He teaches at New York University and Rutgers University, and is the Program Administrator for the Creative Writing Program at New York University, and lives in New York City.